cabal-club/grants/samsung.md

   - difficult to create safe spaces
   - users are often left with little control except appealing to the corporation to help in abusive situations

-Cabal is trying to be a secure, peer-to-per community chat platform.
+Cabal is trying to be a secure, peer-to-peer community chat platform.
 What this means is, cabal

 - works without servers
   - anyone can start a new chat room (i.e. a cabal)